13pixlar/sticky-list/README.md

 * List sorting and search (using <a href="http://www.listjs.com/">list.js</a>)
 * List pagination
 * Custom column labels
+* Multiple lists in same page or post
 * Uses new <a href="http://www.gravityhelp.com/documentation/page/Gravity_Forms_API">Gravity Forms API</a> and the official <a href="http://www.gravityhelp.com/documentation/page/Add-On_Framework">Gravity Forms Add-on framework</a>
 * Fully customizable with dead simple styles to override
 * Fully localized.
 You can <a href="https://github.com/13pixlar/sticky-list/tree/master/languages">add your translation</a>